karlalockhart/coffee-app/README.md

 ///
 DESCRIPTION:
 This single page application (SPA) is about adding your favorite coffee drinks.
 It's a site for coffee lovers like Carmen, that gathers a collection of coffee drinks including a description, details of ingredients, like counts, and favorite coffee drinks.
 The collection is added to a mock api via db.json.
-This SPA will uses ReactJS (JSX), with some HTML & CSS.
+This SPA uses ReactJS (JSX), with some HTML & CSS.

 ///
 HOW TO RUN THE APP